contently/slate/source/index.md

-title | String | The story title. content | String (HTML) | The raw HTML of the story. url | String | A link to the story on the Contently platform. published_to_url | String | The URL where the story is published. due_at | Unix datetime | The date the first version of the story was due. publish_at | Unix datetime | The date the story is planned to be published.
+title | String | The story title. content | String (HTML) | The raw HTML of the story. url | String | A link to the story on the Contently platform. published | Boolean | Whether or not the story is flagged as published. published_to_url | String | The URL where the story is published. due_at | Unix datetime | The date the first version of the story was due. publish_at | Unix datetime | The date the story is planned to be published.